smartems/smartems/docs/README.md

 **Build the Documentation**:

-Now that the Docker image has been prepared we can build the grafana docs and start a docs server.
+Now that the Docker image has been prepared we can build the smartems docs and start a docs server.

 If you have not cloned the smartEMS repository already then: